Theatre of NOTE

 Theatre of NOTE is a theatre company situated in Los Angeles, California.
-Founded in 1981, the ensemble produces an average of four main-stage productions per year, with a focus on world, West Coast, California and Los Angeles premieres, such as their world premiere of Bertolt Brecht's adaptation of The Duchess of Malfi and the Los Angeles premiere of Tony Kushner's A Bright Room Called Day, as well as Bill Robens' 2009 noir send-up, Kill Me Deadly.
+Founded in 1981, the ensemble produces an average of four main stage productions per year, focusing on premieres from around the world, the West Coast, California, and Los Angeles.
+Notable premieres have been the world premiere of Bertolt Brecht's adaptation of The Duchess of Malfi, the Los Angeles premiere of Tony Kushner's A Bright Room Called Day, and Bill Robens' 2009 noir send-up Kill Me Deadly.

-NOTE has earned consistent commendation from the Los Angeles press and national acclaim from such publications as American Theatre magazine, as well as many others.
+NOTE has earned commendations from the Los Angeles press and acclaim from national publications such as American Theatre magazine, as well as others.